Smokin’ Joe Wiseman

 What I’m Reading

 I have two sons of whom I couldn’t be more proud.
 I am proud of them for who they are, for their ability to empathize with the less fortunate around them and for their profound love of family.
 I an also proud of who they are becoming as professionals.
-Jim is in his 3rd year of Med School and Waylon is in his 4th year of Vet School.
+Jim is in his last term of “the books” in his 3rd year of Med School and Waylon is in his last 6 weeks of “rotations” in Vet School and headed for Australia after Christmas.
 I could never have withstood the long haul they have both engaged in to achieve those degrees.
 Through thick and thin, relationships, personal loss, a marriage, and so on, they were in it for the long haul.
 Their Mom and I are very fortunate to have these guys as sons!

 Tale of a Song